dbrinks/HtmlBuilder/README.md

 HtmlBuilder is an alternative to TagBuilder that allows you to use CSS selectors in order to generate complex, well-formed HTML.

-The syntax is modeled after [Emmet](http://emmet.io/) (formerly Zencoding), so if you use either of those tools when writing HTML, HtmlBuilder should feel very familiar to you.
+The syntax is modeled after [Emmet](http://emmet.io/),formerly Zen Coding, so if you use either of those tools when writing HTML, HtmlBuilder should feel very familiar to you.

 ##Features